 With the release of the Star Wars saga in 3D hitting the big screen this month (March in Japan) I thought it would be a nice idea to compile the (almost) complete shooting locations for the first of the prequel films released back in the Summer of 1999.

-Theed Palace in Naboo can be seen 9 minutes into the film when we see the big window, which is in reality the Caserta Palace in Caserta (below), just north of Naples in Italy.
+Theed Palace in Naboo can be seen 9 minutes into the film when we see the big window below, which in reality is the Caserta Palace in Caserta, just north of Naples in Italy.
 I visited this palace in August 2009 as it has played it’s part in Hollywood cinema countless times with ‘Mission Impossible III‘ (2006) and ‘Angels & Demons‘ (2009) among others also being filmed there.

 Mos Esp appears moments later as Qui-Gon, R2D2, Jar Jar Binks and Padmé hike their way across the desert and enter this spaceport.

 The foursome come across Watto the Toydarian who runs a junk shop (below) selling used ship parts which they desperately need so they can make it to Coruscant.